grave019/work-day-scheduler/README.md

 ### 3.Reflection

-Writing an application is much easier using moment.js.
+Writing an application is much easier using moment.js and bootstrap.
 It allows CSS and HTML to be inserted into a web page seemlessly.
 This project woud have taken me multiple hours to do if I had written all the code myself.
 This is a great time saving technique.
 In conclusion Moment JS hels with parsing, validating, manipulating and displaying date/time in very easy way to use.

 ### 4. Images of the site